Cisco Goes All In on Cloud Security

 The point being that Cisco Security understands how data protection has to be managed in today’s world.
 It’s not good enough just to have protective software on your servers.
 You need to ensure that all your employees and their devices are also protected, and that whichever system you’re using is properly optimized to ensure that the security measures in place are cooperating and not getting in each other’s way.

 And Cisco Security has been pretty successful at keeping computers safe, at least according to the latest earnings report.

 Network security revenues rose 9% year-over-year to $527 million for the quarter.
 Another bright spot for the company was its wireless revenues, which also increased by 13% during the quarter to $703 million.
 Cisco knows security and it knows wireless.

 This goes to show that Cisco Security is trusted, well-regarded, and growing.
 With the company’s novel approach to data security, focus on connectivity in IoT and the Cloud, and holistic strategy, Cisco is looking to be a leader in how we protect our data.

-Acrodex, a PCM Canada company, is an award-winning provider of managed IT services, software licensing and enterprise mobility management to midsize and enterprise-level companies.
+PCM Canada, formally Acrodex Inc., is an award-winning provider of managed IT services, software licensing and enterprise mobility management to midsize and enterprise-level companies.
 Contact us to learn how our solutions can help propel your organization forward.